mahmoudimus/ac/docs/public/developing/operations.md

 - While some instances have a handful of users, others have thousands of users depending on our products to run their business.
 - We have designed our cloud-based products to be both secure and reliable, boasting 99.9% uptime and 24x7x365 support.

-This section lists some of the aspects we suggest you look at when defining the operational aspects for running your add-ons.
+Below, we discuss strategies for running your Atlassian Connect add-on as scalable, reliable software as a service.
 Some of these aspects need to be addressed very early in the design, as implementing them after the fact can be really difficult.

 ## 1. Defining your Service Level Agreement (SLA)

-To start with, you should define your targets, which you can validate during [performance testing](#perftesting), use as a basis to
+You should define your service level targets, which you can validate during [performance testing](#perftesting), use as a basis to
 [monitor your add-ons at runtime](#monitoring), and guarantee by [scaling your deployment](#scalability).
 The following table lists some examples of indicators you could track: